 Diaper rash is another common and uncomfortable baby skin problem.
 It usually shows up as redness, tiny bumps, or irritation in the diaper area.
 Because the skin stays in contact with wetness for long hours, or sometimes reacts to wipes and soaps, the rash can quickly get worse.

-For babies, it’s itchy, sore, and makes them cranky during diaper changes.
-The good thing is, it’s easy to control with simple steps.
+For babies, itβs itchy, sore, and makes them cranky during diaper changes.
+The good thing is, itβs easy to control with simple steps.Β Since almost every mom faces this at some point, weβve created a detailed guide on the common mistakes parents make with diaper rash and how to fix them.

 Cradle Cap